AeroMAPS/AeroMAPS/docs/books/documentation_impacts.md

 #### CO<sub>2</sub> emissions

-Kaya

-Finally, a coefficient corresponding to other life cycle emissions (excluding combustion and fuel production) can also be applied.
+Based on the modeling of the air transport system through a Kaya decomposition, the estimation of the evolution of CO<sub>2</sub> emissions is simple by multiplying the different factors.
+In addition, a coefficient corresponding to other life cycle emissions (excluding combustion and fuel production) can also be applied.
 A value of the order of 2% can for instance be used by taking an intermediate value from {cite}`pinheiro2020sustainability`.

 #### Non-CO<sub>2</sub> emissions